Produce Safety Program

 This Food and Drug Administration (FDA)-approved course will satisfy the Grower Training course requirements under the PSR.
 The course and materials are free at this time.

 The course will provide a foundation of Good Agricultural Practices (GAPs), information on the PSR requirements, and details on how to develop a farm food safety plan.
-It is open to anyone interested in learning more about produce safety and GAPs!
+It is open to anyone interested in learning more about produce safety and Good Agricultural Practices!

-We will be offering this workshop on an ongoing basis throughout the state.
+We will be offering these workshops on an ongoing basis throughout the state.
 If you would like to schedule a training session in your area, please let us know!